 The anonymity of the man in the crowd is an important part of the metropolitan experience.
 There are unwritten social rules which provide each individual with a certain space and freedom, as long as we leave the others alone.
 Within certain boundaries, it is allowed to watch and observe, to look at something in public that is actually private.

-This project is relevant in the first place because it addresses feelings and emotions we all recognize while commuting the streets.
+This project is relevant because it addresses feelings and emotions we all recognize while commuting the streets.
 We all have an ambiguous relationship with the city.
 Surrounded by strangers we feel a strange sense of 'togetherness'; we like to be part of the group but at the same time, we avoid contact with that group.
 Feelings of isolation and alienation can be pivotal when navigating urban space.

-The subject matter is relevant because of the ubiquity of mobile phones in the streets.
 With the use of ‘screens’, we hide behind a mask of indifference.
 The blasé-attitude already described by sociologist Georg Simmel in 1950 is still prevalent.
 By the use of the Smartphone, we brought the office into the street.
 Where we normally only had books and newspapers to hides us, we now have a tools on which we can call, email, text, whatsapp, skype, play games, watch television, shoot photos, edit, publish and send them etc.